AI Traffic Patterns SSE Wasn’t Designed to See

 Pattern 2: Model Context Protocol (MCP) Traffic

-MCP introduces a new execution plane where models invoke tools, datasets, and APIs.
-Enforcement must occur between the model and internal systems—not just at the user boundary.
+Model Context Protocol (MCP) introduces a new execution plane where models invoke tools, datasets, and APIs.
+Enforcement must occur between the model and internal systems — not just at the user boundary.

 Pattern 3: Chained Tool Execution & Agent Loops